TRZLedgerFoundation/kit/packages/rpc-graphql/README.md

 ## Batch Loading

-In some cases, the Solana JSON RPC offers batch loading for certain data types.
+In some cases, the Trezoa JSON RPC offers batch loading for certain data types.
 One such example is the RPC methods `getAccountInfo` and `getMultipleAccounts`.

 As one might predict, whenever multiple accounts are requested with parameters